5 key steps of a Prior Analysis before implementing an Intelligent Document Manager

 Active user participation is essential:

-- They contribute valuable ideas about real problems and opportunities for improvement.
+• They contribute with valuable ideas about real problems and opportunities for improvement.

-- It makes it easier to adopt the system, since users feel Part of the gearbox.
+• It makes it easier to adopt the system, since users feel part of the project.

-- It allows select a tool than meets real needs, avoiding buying solutions that will not be used or that complicate workflows.
+• It allows selecting a tool that meets real needs, avoiding buying solutions that will not be used or that complicate workflows.

-Finally, the previous analysis serves to support investment before management:
+Finally, the previous analysis serves to support the spent to the Board or Direction:

-- Ensure that the investment is aligned with the company's priorities and generates a tangible return.
+• Ensure that the investment is aligned with the company's priorities and generates a tangible return on investiment.

-Although the document management solutions they are not cheap, a well-planned investment Justify its cost and provides measurable benefits right from the start.
+Although document management solutions mey not be cheap, a well-planned investment justify its cost and provides measurable benefits right from the start.

-Brait, your trusted consultant for the digitalization of your company
+Brait, your trusted partner for the digitalization of your company

-With solid prior analysis, any documentary implementation becomes a project tidy, scalable and aligned with the needs of users and the company.
+With solid prior analysis, any document management implementation becomes a tidy, scalable and aligned project with the needs of users and the company.
 This initial phase is the basis on which a system will be built to support future expansion to other departments or processes.

 If you want us to do an analysis of your system, contact us today!